Bachelor of Spatial Science (Honours) (Surveying)

 - 4 years or part-time equivalent

 Are you interested in the impact or flooding, construction, mining or land use?
 Are you interested in a career in the outdoors working on land development, construction or mining projects?
 Explore the world of surveying with USQ’s Bachelor of Spatial Science (Honours) (Surveying).
-Your studies will equip you with knowledge and skills in geographical information systems, mining, construction, cadastral and geodetic surveying, and land and sustainability studies.
+Your studies will equip you with knowledge and skills in land and sustainable studies, geographical information systems, mining, construction, in Queensland or New South Wales cadastral surveying, or even both if you like.
 In addition, you can choose a research project in your fourth year to investigate specialist surveying topics.

 Study surveying online or on-campus

 Studying surveying at USQ will mean you will receive an exceptional education from Australia’s largest surveying education provider.
 You can choose to study online or enjoy the USQ on-campus experience.